-Our Poland self guided walking holidays include the popular hiking area of the Carpathian Mountains between Krakow and Slovakia (the High Tatras), as well as the lesser known Bieszczady Mountains (Eastern Carpathians).
+Our self guided walking holidays in Poland include the popular hiking area of the Carpathian Mountains between Krakow and Slovakia (the High Tatras), as well as the lesser known Bieszczady Mountains (Eastern Carpathians).

 This self guided snow walking holiday is set in the unspoilt winter scenery of the Eastern Carpathians.
 Bieszczady Mountains remain one of eastern Europe’s last hidden gems.
 On the snow one can observe tracks of wild animals like lynx or European bison.
 Overnight stays are in cozy family-owned B&Bs, some of them with spa facilities.